theBoats/simple-game/Comments.md

 Answer, game->ball is a struct not a pointer (-> dereferences a pointer).
 In this case the function wants a pointer as argument so we pass the address of ball with &game->ball. game->players is an **array**. **In C when you pass an array to a function it automatically decays to a pointer to the first element in the array** (&game->players[0]).
 The function InitializePlayers wants a pointer as an argument so passing in the array already gives it a pointer.
 Therefore you do not need &.

+For some functions you can pass elements of the game struct by value.
+For instance ballCarrier in an int.
+If a function just needs to read the value you can pass game->ballCarrier (value) instead of &game->ballCarrier (pointer to ballCarrier).

 ### Players
 The players array is defined in the struct Game.
 It is an array of struct Player.